Department of Human Services

 The Financial Assistance Division receives over 50,000 applications yearly.
 Applicants are required to look for work throughout the application process as well as pursue any other potential benefits such as Social Security, child support and unemployment benefits.

-Important: To apply for Medicaid/Food Stamps or child care benefits only call:
+Important: To apply for Medicaid/SNAP or child care benefits only call:

 Child Care: 585 753-6960

 Q. What is Meant by “Work First”?